tadas-subonis/dev-tasubo-com-blog/_posts/2013-08-19-transactional-scripts-aka-services-and.md

 blogger_orig_url: http://dev.tasubo.com/2013/08/transactional-scripts-aka-services-and.html
 ---

-This post has been compiling in my head for some time now.
-I think I created entry in blogger with such title back in February.
-Probably the thing that was keeping me off this work was the amount of detailed explanations and code examples to prepare.
-Also, topic isn't really that interesting for myself now since I had multiple discussions and arguments on this subject.
-However, I still see people that often falls in the trap of "Transactional scripts" so I decided that it is probably worth writing about this so more programmers would be able to identify flaws in their design and improve.
+I often see people falling for the trap of "Transactional scripts" so I decided that it is probably worth writing about this so more programmers would be able to identify flaws in their design and improve.

+# Transactional Scripts
 Let's start with [Transactional Scripts](http://martinfowler.com/eaaCatalog/transactionScript.html).
 What are they?

+I would
-I would say that this is [Procedural Programming](http://en.wikipedia.org/wiki/Procedural_programming) disguised as OOP.
+say that this is [Procedural Programming](http://en.wikipedia.org/wiki/Procedural_programming) disguised as OOP.
 In practice, it looks something like this: you have a bunch of objects that have only values but only few methods (probably setters and getters) and